fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 	// +optional
 	Timeout *metav1.Duration `json:"timeout,omitempty"`

-	// Force instructs the controller to recreate resources
-	// when patching fails due to an immutable field change.
-	// +kubebuilder:default:=false
+	// A list of resources to be included in the health assessment.
 	// +optional
+	HealthChecks []meta.NamespacedObjectKindReference `json:"healthChecks,omitempty"`

+	// Wait instructs the controller to check the health of all the reconciled resources.
+	// When enabled, the HealthChecks are ignored.
+Defaults to false.
+	// +optional
-	Force bool `json:"force,omitempty"`
+	Wait bool `json:"wait,omitempty"`
 }
 ```